Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 ## Ignoring Ambiguities

-In some rare cases the Parser may detect ambiguities that are not actually possible or are perhaps implicitly resolved, e.g:
+In some rare cases the Parser may detect ambiguities that are not actually possible or are perhaps implicitly resolved, e.g.:

 - by the order of alternatives (an alternation alternative is attempted in the order listed).